 The balancing act of innovation

 There’s a balancing act between sustaining and disruptive innovation.
-The innovator’s dilemma is when to give up the short-term benefits of sustaining innovation and go after the long-term benefits of disruptive.
+The innovator’s dilemma is when to give up the short-term benefits of sustaining innovation and go after the long-term benefits of disruption.

 Your sustaining innovation helps you hit your immediate sales targets.
 It feels relatively safe.
 Customers know your products and already buy them.